actuallydoc/T3-Stripe-App/README.md

    Then, edit the `.env` file and add the required environment variables.
    The `.env.example` contain's the required variables for the app to work.

+# Warning
+Your database has to be in sync with stripe products otherwise the app will not work properly.
+To sync your database with stripe products you need to do the following:
+1. Create a stripe product
+2. Insert the product default_price field in the database (other fields are optional but required for the app to work properly)
 # Usage

 Once the application is up and running, you can explore its features: